FlowFuse/website/product/pricing.md

 The paid tier is priced at $X per member of the team with an upper limit at which point the customer is managed onto a higher enterprise tier.
 The value the customer is paying for here is the additional functionality of the flowforge platform above that of just running standard node-red.
-The EE license will be for a defined number of teams and users, The CE License will be restricted to only the features of the basic team, and the number of members in a team will be limited to the same number(3) as the basic team on the cloud instance.
+The EE license will be for a defined number of teams and users, The CE License will be restricted to only the features of the basic team, and the number of members in a team will be limited to the same number(3) as the basic team on the FlowForge managed instance.

 ## Projects

-These are the primary units which customers pay for on the hosted cloud service.
-Different levels of pricing can be offered based on the resources that the project has available (CPU/Mem).
+These are the primary units which customers pay for.
+On the FlowForge managed instances, different levels of pricing can be offered based on the resources that the project has available (CPU/Mem).
 The price point is defined by the Project Type which allows for an abstraction of stacks and billing.
 Additional features may also be defined by the project type such as Custom Domains or Persistent Context.
 The EE License will be for a defined number of Projects but will not place any restrictions on the resources that can be assigned to a project.